-The 2019 Long-Term Equity Incentive program consists of Performance-Based Restricted Stock Awards and Time-Based Restricted Stock Awards.
+The 2020 Long-Term Equity Incentive program consists of Performance-Based Restricted Stock Awards and Time-Based Restricted Stock Awards.
 We grant long-term equity-based compensation to substantially all of our employees to promote a company wide ownership and entrepreneurialism.
+In 2020, all NEO Long-Term Equity Incentive grants were reduced 24%.
+In addition, the CEO voluntarily reduced his grant another 11% in light of the continuing price environment and to align with stockholder feedback.

-ALLOCATION OF LONG-TERM EQUITY INCENTIVE AWARDS IN 2019
+ALLOCATION OF LONG-TERM EQUITY INCENTIVE AWARDS IN 2020(1)

-• Performance-Based TSR Stock Units ("TSR-PSUs").
+- (1) CEO allocation impacted by voluntary reduction in grant. - · Performance-Based TSR Stock Units ("TSR-PSUs").
 The Committee believes that a performance unit program based on TSR relative to peer companies aligns pay and Company performance.
 The industry peers selected for each performance cycle generally match the industry peers comprising the prevailing Peer Group used for compensation benchmarking.
 TSR is determined using the average stock price of each company at the beginning of the performance period based on the average closing price in a 10 day period prior to and ending at the close of business on the date of grant and at the end of the performance period using the 10 day period prior to and ending on the 3 year anniversary date of the grant date.
 Reinvestment of dividends is assumed.
 If the TSR at the end of the performance period is negative, the payout percentage is capped at 100% regardless of ranking.
 The TSR-PSUs award is denominated in performance stock units (PSUs), each of which is equivalent to one share of common stock.